Patient Education · Forest Hills, Queens

 Smoking

 Smokers have a significantly higher risk of developing colon polyps compared to nonsmokers.
 The chemicals in tobacco smoke can cause DNA damage in cells throughout the body, including the colon.
-Learn more about the link between smoking and colorectal cancer.

 Alcohol Consumption